top of page

 If you've got a subject you'd like to learn more about but don't know where to start, making your own flashcards can be an excellent way to learn the material.
 Flashcards can be an effective way to practice vocabulary or review a grammar rule.
 If you're a beginner, there are plenty of apps available that can help you create your own.

 You can use programs like Word, Canva or NoteDex to create attractive and effective flashcards.
 These programs offer drag-and-drop simplicity, as well as many features.
 You can even add photos and other visuals to your flashcards.
+Plus NoteDex allows you to use writing, using a stylus, that helps in remembering and creating memorable cards.

 Focus on 1 topic at a time